Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 ## How to install:

 1. Ensure you have BepInEx and Nautilus installed, if you do not, the mod will not work.
-2. If you have Subnautica Mod Manager: Create a folder in BepInEx's plugin folder in your game files to put the DLL in
-3. Download the DLL.
-Need it to actually have the mod work
-4. Put the DLL in the plugins folder.
-If you have Subnautica Mod Manager, put the DLL in the folder you created in step 2.
+2. Download the ZIP file
+3. Unzip (Extract) the ZIP file to BepInEx's plugins folder

 ## Known Bugs:

 None!
-I dare you to brake this version without de-compiling it!
+I dare you to break this version without de-compiling it!

+## Compatibility Issues:

+I am currently aware that this mod breaks Ramune's SeaglideUpgrades.
+I'm working on a fix over the next few weeks for either v0.1.5 or v0.2.0.

 ## Update News: